microsoft/VerifiedIDJumpStart/docs/03-process/one-page-flow.md

 # One‑Page Process Flow

+This page provides an end‑to‑end view of how Verified ID and Face Check are used across onboarding, access requests, risk‑based step‑up, and account recovery.

 ## 1. Onboard and Issue the Credential
 1. A new user joins the organisation.
 2. Identity is validated according to policy.